argythana/r4m_public_demo/README.md

 a) Create a docker version of the project that includes:
 * a mongoDB database with a sample of the data,
 * a Postgres database with a sample of the data,
-* services to update Databases, deploy and update analytics dashboards, and ML models.
+* Airflow and systemd services to update Databases, deploy and update analytics dashboards, and ML models.

 b) Add instructions to encourage use of [Github students development pack](https://github.com/edu/students):
 * set up linux server, use a bought domain name, and a free SSL certificate.